Anne Giannotti (MA Art Psychotherapy) HCPC and BAAT Registered

 At home art therapy

-Fees are higher than at the practice as they include time for travelling and transport, and can be discussed when you first contact me.
+Fees start from £140 for a 60 minutes session and they vary according to the client's location, as they include time for travelling and transport.
+These can be discussed when you first contact me.

 Other languages: Italian, French